moehriegitt/hob3l/doc/scadformat.md

   * Instead of double quotes, we use backticks so that the text looks better in .md format.

-  * A negation `!` is introduced to signify 'not this character'.
+  * A negation `!` is introduced to signify 'but not this'.

   * A range operator `...` for characters is introduced to abbreviate the syntax definitions.